ankitatiisc/Strata-NeRF/README.md

 [Strata-NeRF](https://ankitatiisc.github.io/Strata-NeRF/),

-This implementation is written in [JAX](https://github.com/google/jax), and is a fork of [mip-NeRF](https://github.com/google/mipnerf).
+This implementation is written in [JAX](https://github.com/google/jax), and is a fork of [mip-NeRF360](https://github.com/google-research/multinerf).
 This is research code, and should be treated accordingly.

-The link to download our dataset in found in our [project page](https://ankitatiisc.github.io/Strata-NeRF/)
+The link to download our dataset can be found in our [project page](https://ankitatiisc.github.io/Strata-NeRF/)

 ## Setup